fluree/js-react-wrapper/example/README.md

 You can run `npm install` and then `npm start` to test your package.

 - create a `daas/t1` ledger
-- create a collection
+- create  collections
 ```
 [{
  "_id": "_collection",
  "name": "group",
  "doc": "A collection to hold all the groups",
  "version": 1
+},

+{
+ "_id": "_collection",
+ "name": "cRecord",
+ "doc": "A collection to hold all the records",
+ "version": 1
 }]
 ```
-- create a predicate
+- create  predicates
 ```
-[{
+[
+  {
     "_id": "_predicate",
     "name": "group/name",
     "type": "string"
-}]
+},
+  {
+    "_id": "_predicate",
+    "name": "cRecord/name",
+    "type": "string"
+}
+]
 ```

-- create some groups
+- create some groups and records

 ```
 [